I almost always borrow money from private lenders to buy my houses. I borrow at the following terms;

 It’s also important to borrow with permission from your private lender to “Wrap” their underlying mortgage when I sell the collateral to my buyer using owner financing.
 This is called a “wrap around mortgage.”
-I create a 1st lien when I borrow the money from my private lender to buy the property.
+I create a 1st lien payable to my private lender when I borrow the acquisition money.

-I create a 2nd Lien when I sell the property to my buyer and owner finance the balance they owe to me.
-I owe a payment on a first lien to my lender and my buyer owes me a bigger payment to buy the property from me.
+Then, a 2nd Lien goes on the property in MY FAVOR when I sell the property to my buyer and owner finance the balance they owe me.
+I owe a payment on a first lien to my private lender and my buyer owes me a larger payment for the second lien.
 My buyer pays me and I pay my lender; my buyer’s mortgage “wraps around” my lenders mortgage.

 1).
 Early on I needed all the cash flow I could get.
 Interest only is the best one can do.

-As I stated earlier, I’d prefer a fully amortized loan that’s good for me and easy enough to sell to my lenders; let’s say 8% for 20 yrs.
-However, my private lenders tend to be up in age and unwilling to obligate their money for long periods of time.
+Most of my private lenders only want to spend the interest.
+Simple enough right?
+Again, I’d prefer a fully amortized loans say 8% for 20 years, however, my private lenders tend to be up in age and unwilling to obligate their money for long periods of time…and a 20 year term is simply too long for them.
+A 15 year term and even a 10 year term seems to be too long for them as well.
 This is part of the reason I arrived at a 5 year term.
-The other reason is that we simply have to have an ending date.

 3).
-When you have a principle + Interest payment, you’re going to pay tax on your principle reduction; you’ll pay tax on money going out of your cash flow that is to your credit.
+As the borrower, when you have a principle + Interest payment, you’re going to pay tax on your principle reduction; you’ll pay tax on money going out of your cash flow that is to your credit.
 In the early days I wanted to pay tax on just the money I collected in my bank account.
-I did not want to owe tax on income not in my bank account because it was listed as a gain; it reduced my debt (principle pay down).
+I did not want to owe tax on income not in my bank account because it was listed as a gain.

 4).
 I borrow Non-Recourse because I can.
-When given a choice between borrowing money by signing a “Personal Guarantee” or by borrowing “Non-Recourse” …always pick “Non-Recourse” …meaning, the only recourse against you (the borrower), if you don’t pay, is the lender can take the property from you.
-The lender can’t sue you and/or attach all your other assets in a judgment against you and your holdings.
+When given a choice between borrowing money by signing a “Personal Guarantee” or by borrowing “Non-Recourse” always pick “Non-Recourse.”
+The only recourse against you (as the borrower), if you don’t pay, is the lender can take the property from you.
+The lender CANNOT sue you and/or attach all your other assets in a judgment against you and your holdings.